GildedPleb/eslint-config-current-thing/README.md

 ## Technical explainer

 This is a meta-config of many configs.
 Each config/plugin above is added to ESLint's flat config in the order of its NPM download popularity.
 After the rules of flat-configs are applied, each rule is turned on or off and set with the settings that are present in the config that is the most popular which has an opinion about that rule.
-Rule are applied only to their appropriate file types.
+Rules are applied only to their appropriate file types.
 The result is an objectively set config.

 ## Why?